Merkoba/Hue/README.md

 Using 'forever' is suggested to control the Node process.

-The main room is claimed automatically by whoever enters first.
-To claim it again, the secretpass in config.json is needed.
+The main room is created automatically when entered for the first time.
+To get ownership to it you need to use /claim secretpass.

 Config option, https_enabled, is true by default for security reasons.
 If you're using a non-https setup, set it to false.